noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 - be careful about enabling logging of full requests in production and leaking sensitive data
 - alarms
   - the time period should be for a sustaind amount of time, and not short bursts/temporary spikes in metrics
+- reducing cloudwatch costs
+  - Only use detailed monitoring when needed.
+  - Remove any unnecessary alarms.
+  - Disable monitoring of custom metrics.
+  - Delete unnecessary dashboards.
+  - Stop ingesting logs that are not needed.
+  - Run queries for shorter durations.

 ### anti patterns